DanielBrett/GitHub-Intro-Nov-1/README.md

-This is our workshiop repository
+This is our workshop repository

 What is your favorite animal?

-1. ,
+1. Tiger,
-2. ,
+2. Lion,
-3. ,
+3. Monkey,
-4. ,
+4. Elephant,
 5. ,
 6. ,